toster3d/Emotion_App/README.md

 # Audio Emotion Detection App

-A web application that records audio from the user's browser and analyzes emotions using a PyTorch ensemble model.
+A web application that records audio from the user's browser and analyzes emotions using a PyTorch **ResNet18 model trained on mel spectrograms**.
+It features a backend API built with FastAPI for processing and a frontend built with React Bootstrap for the user interface.

 ## Features

 - Real-time audio recording in the browser
-- Audio emotion detection using a PyTorch ensemble model
+- Audio emotion detection using a PyTorch **ResNet18 model**
+- Handles various audio formats (mp3, wav, ogg, flac, m4a, webm) through the API
 - Responsive UI built with React Bootstrap
-- Fast and efficient API using FastAPI
+- Fast and efficient API using FastAPI with full OpenAPI documentation
+- Module for recording sound directly from the browser
+- Implemented ResNet model adapted for audio analysis
 - Docker support for easy deployment

 ## Tech Stack

 - **Backend**: FastAPI, PyTorch
 - **Frontend**: React, Bootstrap
-- **Machine Learning**: PyTorch ensemble model using ResNet18 for audio feature extraction
+- **Machine Learning**: PyTorch **ResNet18 model** for audio feature extraction
 - **Containerization**: Docker

 ## Getting Started

 ### Prerequisites

-- Python 3.10+
+- Python 3.13+
 - Node.js 18+
 - [uv](https://github.com/astral-sh/uv) for Python package management